 This testing represents the standard 5 panel drug test used for Substance Abuse and Mental Health Services Administration (SAMHSA) certified laboratories.
 This is required for United States Department of Transportation (DOT) drug testing, which expanded their drug testing panels to include prescription opioids along with illegal opioids, as of 2018.

 5 panel drug tests are the most common drug test panel in the United States and are available with a urine specimen or a hair specimen.
-Urine collection is the most common choice, although hair drug testing is more accurate and has a longer detection window.
-For this reason, hair drug testing results in twice the number of positive test results, compared to urine drug testing.
+Urine collection for a 5 panel urine drug test is the most common choice, although hair drug testing is more accurate and has a longer detection window.
+For this reason, hair drug testing results in twice the number of positive test results, compared to the urine 5 panel test.

 Hair drug testing is especially helpful if you want to determine patterned drug use or abuse over time, as this is something urine tests can’t screen for, due to a shorter detection window.

 5 panel drug tests have been around since the 1980s when employee drug testing first began in the United States.
 Keep reading for more information on the individual substances tested in the 5 panel drug screen, with it's the 5 panel urine test, a rapid drug screen 5 panel, a 5 panel DOT drug test, etc.